Centrist reformism

 Centrist reformism is a South Korean political ideology.
 It is part of South Korea's centrist tradition.

-In international standards, centrist reformism can be seen as conservative liberalism and/or liberal conservatism.
+In international standards, centrist reformism can be seen as conservative liberalism or liberal conservatism.

 History

 The first party to put Jungdogaehyeok as its main ideology the Peace Democratic Party, a liberal party led by Kim Dae-jung in 1987.
 When the National Congress for New Politics was founded in 1995, it emphasized "moderate conservatives" more than Jungdogaehyeok to gain more support from conservatives.
 However, since the social liberal Roh Moo-hyun government, the term has not been used frequently for some time.

-In 2016, People Party officially put forward Jungdogaehyeok as its main ideology.
+In 2016, the People Party officially put forward Jungdogaehyeok as its main ideology.